 Grants also require you to be at least 62 years old.

-You’ll find that income limits can be drastically different among locations because they’re based on the median income of the location of the property.
-Check your income and property eligibility for a USDA loan by using its online tool.
+Income limits can be drastically different among locations since they’re based on the median income of the location of the property.
+Check your income and property eligibility for a USDA loan using its online tool.

 Income eligibility is also affected by the number of people in your household.
 The more people, the higher the limit — though not always by much.

-Credit scores are still largely considered when you apply for a guaranteed loan, and guidelines around this type of loan require a credit score of at least 640.
-As your credit score increases, your risk as a borrower decreases and you can receive better rates.
+Lenders still rely heavily on your credit scores when you apply for a guaranteed loan, and most lenders look for e a credit score of at least 640.
+As your credit score increases, you’re considered a less risky borrower and could get a better rate.

-You may not be completely out of luck if your credit score is under 640 if you can provide documents supporting qualified circumstances that lead to your current score.
-However, if your credit score is at 580 or below, your application will likely be denied outright regardless of circumstance.
+You may still qualify if your score is under 640 and you can provide documents supporting qualified circumstances that led to your current score.
+However, if your credit score is 580 or below, your application will likely be denied regardless of circumstance.